Jaquesecc/osticket-installation/README.md

-The remaining information may seem ambiguous, but essentially, I am installing the dependencies that are required for osTicket.
+The remaining information may seem ambiguous, but essentially, I will be installing the dependencies that are required for osTicket.
 To work and run, osTicket runs in a web browser, so it requires a webserver and database to be installed and configured.
 The remaining work will be done inside the Virtula Machine.

 <h2>Installation Steps</h2>
 Within the Virtual Machine, open Microsoft Edge.